kapadnisreshma03/connect-the-dots/README.md

 # connect-the-dots 2 player game designed by Sid Sackson
+ws.js has the code for the game ws_1.js has my second approach to connect the diagonal points

 This was an assessment to me by an employer.
 Technical Assessment